ttu/ttu.github.io/_posts/2023-1-20-mtb-bike-skill-guides.md

 Skatepark is a good place to learn some bike handling skills.
 Check the survival guide video below for some tips.

 <iframe width="99%" height="350" src="https://www.youtube.com/embed/MFqgUTEuUlI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+Dropping in is an important skill to learn.
+It is not that hard, but it is scary.

+<iframe width="99%" height="350" src="https://www.youtube.com/embed/_Xc2tCGWv54" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>